-The Association of Home Appliance Manufacturers (AHAM) would like to comment on the Proposed Regulatory Language for the Amendments to Title 20 Appliance Efficiency Regulations (Docket 22-AAER-04).
+The Association of Home Appliance Manufacturers (AHAM) would like to comment on the Proposed Regulatory Language for 15-Day Comment Period for the Amendments to Title 20 Appliance Efficiency Regulations (Docket 22-AAER-04).

 AHAM commends the CEC for making the effort to harmonize energy efficiency standards with the Department of Energy (DOE) to the greatest extent possible.
-After reviewing the proposed amendments, AHAM suggests a few revisions to the proposals to ensure harmonization and keep burden to a minimum.
-These are detailed below.
+After reviewing the proposed amendments, AHAM appreciates CEC's revisions in response to our earlier comments and continues to urge harmonization with federal regulations.